Uniform Inference in High-Dimensional Threshold Regression Models: Introduction

 Subsequently, threshold regression is utilized by \cite{hansen2000} to identify multiple regimes based on a particular predetermined variable, allowing for either time series or cross-sectional data.
 Since then, there has been growing interest in reanalyzing previous empirical applications using threshold models, particularly when multiple equilibria may exist.
-For example, \cite{hansen2000} and \cite{lee2016} consider cross-country economic growth behaviors initially analyzed by \cite{durlauf1995multiple}; \cite{yu2021threshold} and \cite{lee2023threshold} examine tipping-like behavior discussed in \cite{card2008tipping}; and \cite{canerdebt}, \cite{aj2013}, and \cite{debt2017} investigate the effect of government debt on economic growth originally studied by \cite{reinhart2010growth}.
-In this paper, we reconfirm the existence of multiple steady states, as described by \cite{durlauf1995multiple}, by showing that some values of $\delta_2$ are significantly different from 0.
-Subsequently, we apply the high-dimensional local projection threshold model to identify the threshold point that defines the state of the economy and reestimate the impulse response to a military spending news shock in government spending and GDP, as previously examined by \cite{ramey2018government}.
+For example, \cite{lee2016} consider cross-country economic growth behaviors initially analyzed by \cite{durlauf1995multiple}; \cite{yu2021threshold} and \cite{lee2023threshold} examine race-based tipping behavior in residential segregation discussed in \cite{card2008tipping}; and \cite{canerdebt}, \cite{aj2013}, and \cite{debt2017} investigate the effect of government debt on economic growth originally studied by \cite{reinhart2010growth}.
+In this paper, we confirm the existence of multiple steady states in cross-country economic growth by showing that some threshold-effect coefficients are significantly different from zero.
+In addition, we apply the high-dimensional local projection threshold model to find a “data-driven” threshold point that defines the state of the economy and reestimate the impulse response to a military spending news shock in government spending and GDP.